icandle/EFDN/README.md

 Run test_demo.py to reproduce results in ESR Challenge on [NTIRE 2022 Workshop and Challenge](https://data.vision.ee.ethz.ch/cvl/ntire22/).

-The code of unitv2.py is based on [ECBSR](https://github.com/xindongzhang/ECBSR) and [DBB](https://github.com/DingXiaoH/DiverseBranchBlock), thanks for their excellent work!
+The code of EDBB is based on [ECBSR](https://github.com/xindongzhang/ECBSR) and [DBB](https://github.com/DingXiaoH/DiverseBranchBlock).
+And you can use [PAN](https://github.com/zhaohengyuan1/PAN) Framework to train our EFDN, thanks for their excellent work!